 - hierarchical clustering order

 - label order

-This can be useful for identifying broad patterns in your data.
+This can be useful for identifying broad patterns in the data.
 Users can also reorder their matrix based on the values in a single row/column by double-clicking the row/column labels.
-Similarly, users can reorder based on categorical information by double-clicking the category labels (see Interactive Categories).
-For small matrices reordering events are animated to help users visually track the effects of this transformation.
+Similarly, users can reorder based on categorical information by double-clicking category labels (see Interactive Categories).
+For small matrices reordering events are animated to help users visually track the results of this transformation.

 Interactive Dimensionality Reduction¶

 Dimensionality reduction is a useful data analysis technique (e.g. PCA , t-SNE) that is often used to reduce the dimensionality of high-dimensional datasets (e.g. hundreds to thousands of dimensions) down to a number that can be easily be visualized (e.g. two or three dimensions).
 Heatmaps are capable of directly visualizing high-dimensional data, but can also benefit from dimensionality reduction.

 Clustergrammer enables users to interactively perform dimensionality reduction by filtering rows based on sum or variance and instantaneously observe the effects of this transformation on clustering.
 Users can filter for the top rows based on sum or variance using the row-filter sliders in the sidebar and choose to show the top 500, 250, 100, 50, 20, and 10 rows.
 This can be useful for filtering out dimensions that are not of interest (e.g. dimensions with low absolute value sum) and determining the effect of these dimensions on clustering.
 For instance, we may see that columns cluster in largely the same manner when we filter out rows with low variance.
 Clustered views of the filtered matrices are pre-calculated by Clustergrammer-PY.